Preparing a Bar/Bat Mitzvah for your child is no easy feat.

 Cake designers often get very specific and personalized cake requests from parents.
-These unique requests are what puts a cake designer’s abilities to the test.
+These unique requests are what put a cake designer’s abilities to the test.

 Limor Zisman gets these type of requests often.
 She recalls one case in particular, where she was asked to make an Indian Henna cake for an Indian Jewish family.

 Once I made a cake for a Bat Mitzvah girl whose whole party was in an Indian henna style since her parents were originally from India.
-I hand painted the detailed decorations in mandala style and in bright happy colors.
+I hand-painted the detailed decorations in mandala style and bright happy colors.
 It was really special…

 Bar/Bat Mitzvah Cake Decorations & Toppers

 You chose the Bar/Bat Mitzvah cake design you like… but there’s still something missing.